25 Apr 7 Property Upkeeping Tips for Property Managers

 2. Choose your tenants wisely

 Honestly, we can’t stress this one enough.
 We understand you’ll be tempted to fill any vacancies as quickly as possible to keep the revenue flowing, but it’s also critical that you have a process in place for weeding out the bad tenants and selecting the good ones – the ones who stick around for longer, pay on time, don’t damage the property, and keep it well-maintained for you.
-Check out our past blog post on tips for how to spot a bad tenant for more advice.
+For more property management tips check out our past blog post on tips for how to spot a bad tenant for more advice.

 3. Find an emergency plumber